cosmos/ibc/spec/app/ics-029-fee-payment/README.md

 `timeout fee`: The fee paid for submitting the `timeoutPacket` or `timeoutOnClose` message for a given packet

+`client update fee`: The fee paid for submitting the `clientUpdate` for a connection hop for a given channel

 `source address`: The payee address selected by a relayer on the chain that sent the packet

 `destination address`: The address of a relayer on the chain that receives the packet